lyngon/redgrease/docs/source/intro.rst

     * Various :ref:`Syntactic sugar <sugar>` and enum-like objects for common keywords etc.

-    * A :ref:`command_decorator`, that makes creation and execution of :class:`redgrease.reader.CommandReader` :ref:`gearfun` trivial, and providing a straight forward way of adding bespoke serverside Redis commands.
+    * A :ref:`command_decorator`, that makes creation and execution of :class:`redgrease.reader.CommandReader` :ref:`gearfun` trivial, and providing a straight forward way of adding bespoke server-side Redis commands.

-    * Reader-specific sugar operators, like :class:`KeysReader.values <.KeysReader>` that automaticalls lifts out the values.
+    * Reader-specific sugar operators, like :class:`KeysReader.values <.KeysReader>` that automatically lifts out the values.

     * And more...